MHTML: Exploits

 In May 2015, a researcher noted that attackers could build malicious documents by creating an MHT file, appending an MSO object at the end (MSO is a file format used by the Microsoft Outlook e-mail application), and renaming the resulting file with a .doc extension.
 The delivery method would be by spam emails.

 In April 2019, a security researcher published details about an XML external entity (XXE) vulnerability that could be exploited when a user opens an MHT file.
 Since the Windows operating system is set to automatically open all MHT files, by default, in Internet Explorer, the exploit could be triggered when a user double-clicked on a file that they received via email, instant messaging, or another vector, including a different browser.

 Alternatives

-Data URI scheme
+Self-contained HTML files

-The data URI scheme offers an alternative for including separate elements such as images, style-sheets and scripts in-line when serving an HTML request or saving an HTML resource for offline use.
-Like the embedded content within MHTML, data URIs use Base64 encoding of the external resources (which may be binary or text) to embed them in-line within the HTML markup.
-HTML pages saved with external elements embedded using the data URI scheme are standard web pages, and can be opened by any modern browser, including browsers not supporting MHTML such as Mozilla Firefox.
-Unlike MHTML, saving web pages with their external resources embedded using data URIs requires a third-party extension to be installed in the browser.
+Contemporary HTML files support storing images, style-sheets and scripts in-line using the data URI scheme.
+Like the embedded content within MHTML, data URIs use Base64 encoding of the external resources.
+All modern web browsers can open self-contained HTML files.
+However, As of February 2026, creating self-contained HTML pages requires browser extensions (such as SingleFile) or third-party app (such as pandoc).